DEST-bio/DEST-bio.github.io/docs/data-files/SNP-tables.md

 | dest.all.PoolSNP.001.50.10Nov2020.header.bcf            | [Download](http://berglandlab.uvadcos.io/bcf/dest.all.PoolSNP.001.50.10Nov2020.header.bcf){: .btn .btn-primary }        | All samples using PoolSNP | 2ab95be6888af37d718b8b458f5213b8 |

 ### gds Files
-<a href="/assets/gds.txt" download> Click for a .txt file with a list of all download links</a>
+<a href="/assets/gds.txt" download> Click to download a .txt file with a list of all download links</a>

 | File Name                                    | Download       | MD5 Hash   |
 |:----------------------------------------|:------------------|:------------------|